 - Snack on them.
 Fruits and vegetables make excellent snacks.
 They’re portable and healthy.
 Grab an apple and go.

-To learn more about nutrition and how to adjust your diet to meet your health goals, contact FirstLight Health System’s Nutrition Services and schedule an appointment today.
+To learn more about nutrition and how to adjust your diet to meet your health goals, contact Welia Health’s Nutrition Services and schedule an appointment today.